silverstripe/silverstripe-framework/docs/en/00_Getting_Started/01_Installation/How_To/Configure_Nginx.md

 ```

 The above configuration sets up a virtual host `example.com` with
 rewrite rules suited for SilverStripe.
-The location block for framework
+The location block for index.php
-php files passes all the php scripts to the FastCGI-wrapper via a TCP
+passes the php script to the FastCGI-wrapper via a TCP socket.
-socket.

 Now you can proceed with the SilverStripe installation normally.